The Klansman

 The Klansman (also known as Burning Cross) is a 1974 American drama film based on the 1967 book of the same name by William Bradford Huie.
-It was directed by Terence Young and starred Lee Marvin, Richard Burton, O. J. Simpson (in his feature film debut), Lola Falana and Linda Evans.
-The film is in the public domain.
+It was directed by Terence Young and starred Lee Marvin, Richard Burton, Cameron Mitchell, Lola Falana, Luciana Paluzzi, David Huddleston, Linda Evans and O. J. Simpson in his film debut.

 Plot

-In a small town in the South, Sheriff Track Bascomb breaks up a crowd of hillbilly White men molesting a Black woman.
+In a small town in Alabama, Sheriff Track Bascomb breaks up a crowd of hillbilly white men molesting a black woman.
 Owing his election to the racist power structure that runs the community, Bascomb arrests no one.
-But his decision is also based on the fact that he loves the town he grew up in and just wants to keep the peace.
-Besides, his best friend since school days is Breck Stencill, a rich landowner who sympathizes with the Civil Rights movement.
+His decision is also based on the fact that he loves the town he grew up in and wants to keep the peace.
+In addition, his best friend since school days is Breck Stancill: a rich landowner who sympathizes with the Civil Rights movement.
 Despite their political differences, however, the bond shared by Bascomb and Stencill remains strong.

-Later, the town's relative tranquility is threatened when a young White woman, Nancy Poteet, is sexually assaulted and beaten by a Black man.
+Later, the town's relative tranquility is threatened when a young white woman, Nancy Poteet, is sexually assaulted and beaten by a black man.
 Sheriff Bascomb tries to find the guilty party while Ku Klux Klan members – including Bascomb's deputy, Butt Cutt Cates – take matters into their own hands.
-They board a truck and drive to a rural bar frequented by Blacks.
+They board a truck and drive to a rural bar frequented by black people.
 They chase after two men outside, one of whom is Garth.
-Garth escapes but his companion is captured, castrated, and shotgunned by the Klan.
+Garth escapes but his companion Henry is captured, castrated, and shot-gunned by the Klan.
 Witnessing his friend's torture and death, Garth swears vengeance and embarks on a one-man terror campaign against the Klan and their supporters.

-Loretta Sykes, a Black woman who grew up in the town, returns home.
-She is approached by members of the civil rights movement.
+Loretta Sykes, a black woman who grew up in the town, returns home.
+She is approached by members of the Civil Rights movement.
 Together, they try to get Breck Stancill involved.
 One evening, Loretta is abducted by Deputy Cates and his Klan allies.
-In order to atone for the assault on Nancy Poteet, it is decided that one of them should rape Loretta.
+In response to the assault on Nancy, it is decided that one of them should rape Loretta.
 So violent is the act that she almost bleeds to death.
 As a result, what Sheriff Bascomb tried to prevent from the very beginning now boils to the surface, and an all-out race war threatens to rip his town apart.